lekt9/is4246/README.md

 │   - Compare against thresholds (F1≥0.85, FPR≤0.01)                │
 │   - Detect drift (6.2% degradation)                                │
 │   - Analyze fairness (84.6% FPR disparity)                         │
-│ Output: Statistical dashboard with pass/fail status                │
+│ Output: Statistical dashboard with pass/fail status, csv file, and finding.md file.               │
 └─────────────────────────────────────────────────────────────────────┘
 ```

 ### Performance Evaluation Results

-See [FINDINGS.md](docs/FINDINGS.md) for sample validation results and detailed analysis - consisting of a csv file, dahsboard and and findings.md file which showcases the results.
+See [FINDINGS.md](results/evaluation_20251106_174514) for sample validation results and detailed analysis - consisting of a csv file, dahsboard and and findings.md file which showcases the results.